akhalifaa/akhalifaa/README.md

-- 🔭 I’m currently working on image and natural language processing.
+- 🔭 I’m currently working on image & natural language processing.
 - 🌱 I’m currently learning various machine learning principles and algorithms.
 - 👯 I’m looking to collaborate on machine learning projects.
 - 🤔 I’m looking for help with exploring new machine learning projects and datasets.